-If you're looking to create HTML5 banners that you can upload on Google Ads, there are some things that you should consider before starting the design on your creative.
+If you're looking to create HTML5 designs that you can upload on Google Ads, there are some things that you should consider before you begin.

-- The banner must not exceed 150 kb;
+- The design must not exceed 150 kb;

 - It's duration must not exceed 30s;